In space, no one can hear you scream.

 It is now ready and waiting on your clipboard, so you can paste it into, say, a GitHub issue.
 In RStudio, you can access reprex from the addins menu, which makes it even easier to point out your code and select the output format.

-In either case, you can eventually explore other features, such as formatting output for Stack Overflow or as a commented R script. reprex even uploads figures so you can easily ask questions about ggplot2.
+In either case, you can eventually explore other features, such as adding session info or formatting output as a commented R script. reprex even uploads figures so you can easily ask questions about ggplot2.
+Some people automatically load reprex at start up, so it’s always available.

 If your code is not self-contained, running